-Cri du chat can be diagnosed with amniocentesis during the antenatal period where deletion of chromosome 5 will be seen.
-The structural abnormalities can be observed sonographically.
+Cri du chat is diagnosable via amniocentesis during the antenatal period, where the deletion of chromosome 5 will be visible.
+The structural abnormalities are observable sonographically.
 Also, fetuses who show mosaicism may display fetoplacental and fetoamniotic chromosomal abnormalities along with microcephaly and cerebellar hypoplasia.

 A diagnosis can be made based on clinical findings.
-The occurrence of certain characteristic findings such as microcephaly, low birthweight, moon face, muscle hypotonia, and a cat-like cry together should raise clinical suspicion of the condition.
+The occurrence of specific characteristic findings such as microcephaly, low birth weight, moon face, muscle hypotonia, and a cat-like cry together should raise clinical suspicion of the condition.
 Sometimes this can be difficult because the features may not be obvious as patients show a cytogenetic variation leading to phenotypic variation.
 The clinical features, as well as the severity and prognosis, can be determined by the size and position of the deletion.

 If clinical suspicion is present, one of the first tests that can confirm the diagnosis is a karyotype analysis.
-However, in cases where the clinical suspicion is high in the presence of a normal karyotype further specific tests can be carried out such as FISH (fluorescence in-situ hybridization), CGH (comparative genomic hybridization), or quantitative PCR (polymerase chain reaction).
+However, in cases where the clinical suspicion is high in the presence of a normal karyotype, further specific tests can be carried out, such as FISH, CGH (comparative genomic hybridization), or quantitative PCR (polymerase chain reaction).

 FISH has led to an improvement in the diagnosis of genetic disorders caused by chromosome deletion and has provided a phenotypic map and the associated genome of an individual.
-Newer techniques, such as CGH, has opened up new doors by including the whole genome and the associated markers which can identify genetic alterations.
+Newer techniques, such as CGH, have opened up new doors by including the whole genome and the associated markers, which can identify genetic alterations.

 There is no specific treatment for patients due to the early onset of cerebral damage during embryonal development.
-However, patients benefit from rehabilitation, especially when it is provided early.
-This has shown to improve prognosis as well as social adaptation.
+However, patients benefit from rehabilitation, especially with early intervention.
+This approach has demonstrated to improve prognosis as well as social adaptation.

 During the neonatal period, physical therapy should be started in the first week of life to help with any difficulty in swallowing and suction.
 Breastfeeding is still possible, and intensive care is rarely necessary.

-Physical therapy, psychomotricity, and speech therapy are suggested for psychomotor and speech retardation.
-Patients often have sensorineural deafness; therefore, audiometric examinations should be carried out in all children.
-Other helpful treatments include surgery, special diet, and healthy routines.
+Physical therapy, psychomotricity, and speech therapy are suggested interventions for psychomotor and speech retardation.
+Patients often have sensorineural deafness; therefore, audiometric examinations should take place in all children.
+Other helpful treatments include surgery, a special diet, and healthy routines.

 Families should be involved in the care of the patient.
-They should be provided with information about the disease and available support groups.
+They should receive information about the disease and available support groups.

 Morbidity and mortality rates decrease after the first few years of life.
-It is reported that 75% of deaths occur during the first month of life, and about 90% of deaths occur during the first year.
-It is important to note that the type, size, and location of the deletion(s) greatly influence the prognosis.
+Reportedly 75% of deaths occur during the first month of life, and about 90% of deaths occur during the first year.
+It is important to note that the type, size, and location of the deletion(s) significantly influence the prognosis.